navneeSharma/navneeSharma/README.md

 👩🏻‍💼 If you're a recruiter: I'd love for you to look beyond the experience on paper and see what I've built.
 Every project here reflects real problem-solving, from messy data, debugging production issues, and knowing when to roll back a decision that didn't work.
 Also, my skills are so much more than what you see here as well :)

-🧍🏻 If you're here out of curiosity: welcome.
+🧍🏻 If you're here out of curiosity: Welcome!!
 I hope something here is useful or interesting to you.

 ---